Why Does BO Sometimes Smell Like Weed?

 There could be many more people out there who have the right combination of factors to produce the chronic whiff, even if they don’t smoke weed.
 Naturally, they wouldn’t notice because they’ve never smoked marijuana and so wouldn’t know what to sniff for.
 Or maybe they know what it smells like but just don’t care enough to spend all night on Google, before bothering multiple scientists about it.

-All that can be done for now is to trot out the old scientific banality that “more research needs to be done”.
-But at least Dr Fischdick is up for it.
-“The only way to find out for sure would be to ask volunteers to smoke a bunch of dank, work out, collect some sweat and measure it in machines,” he told me.
+All that can be done for now is to trot out the old scientific banality that “more research needs to be done.”
+But at least Dr. Fischedick is up for it.
+“The only way to find out for sure would be to ask volunteers to smoke a bunch of dank, work out, collect some sweat, and measure it in machines,” he told me.

 Anyone interested?